Note: A version of this article about insurance premium increases appeared in our LinkedIn newsletter, Pricing Power Clarity®.

 Market outperformance depends on (occasionally) higher claims

-During a one of the better 10-year performance periods in decades for the S&P 500, Progressive has still outperformed it for with a price return over 3X that of the index.
-Notably, the outperformance is even more dramatic recently, despite the “woe be us” chorus of car insurers.
+During one of the better 10-year performance periods in decades for the S&P 500, Progressive has still outperformed it for with a price return over 3X that of the index.
+Notably, the outperformance has been even more dramatic recently, despite the “woe is us” chorus of car insurers.
 The market is not just failing to worry about Progressive’s profits, it appears to price in significantly better profits than at the beginning of 2022.

-Geico and State Farm reported large losses on auto insurance businesses in 2022.
+Geico and State Farm reported large losses in auto insurance businesses in 2022.
 Yet in their commentary, they both feel great about their business there anyway.

-Losses provide insurers their best reason to exist (and pass on insurance premium increases)
+Losses provide insurers with their best reason to exist (and pass on insurance premium increases)

 Berkshire predicts GEICO will generate an underwriting profit in 2023.

 Absent an unlikely, dramatic turn in America’s trajectory as a political and market system, insurance companies will continue to make growing profits from the market as a whole.
 They have perfected using both good years and bad years to fuel their long-term profits.
 Buffett knows it, and he’s been trying to tell us for a long time.